neurallayer/binance-java-api/README.md

 binance-java-api is a lightweight Java library for interacting with the [Binance API](https://developers.binance.com/docs/api/scopes), providing complete API coverage, and supporting synchronous and asynchronous requests, as well as event streaming using WebSockets.

-This is just a fork of the original repo with only few changes:
+This is a fork of the original repo with a few changes:

 1. Quicker releases of patches to Maven Central repo
-2. Upgraded 3rd party libraries
+2. Upgraded retrofit2 library
-3. Fixed warnings in Maven build
+3. Fixed warnings in the Maven build
 4. Added required configuration to pom.xml to make it possible to release to Maven Central
 5. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)

+In the future we might also include some of the pending PR's from the main repo (especially those that reflect changes to the Binance API)

 So package- and class-names are not changed and this should be a drop-in replacement.
 This library is also used by `roboquant`, a fast, flexible, free and user-friendly algo-trading platform written in Kotlin.
 Check it out at [roboquant.org](https://roboquant.org/)